grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 She followed the trickle of oily water down the slope a little way until she noticed a kind of canteen or saloon carved back into one of the walls.
 She walked in and stepped up to a bar at nearly the height of her chest.
 It was broad and made of dark wood from which decades of drinkers had worn away the original shellac coating.
 A universe of spilled drinks had stained it to a mottled gray color.
 As in all the remote places of the world, the bar was well stocked.
 Rows and rows of partially empty bottles of brown liquors were lined up behind it.

-[//]: # (----- EDITED TO HERE -----)

-The man behind the bar was yet another giant, though more fat than stocky like the others Percy had seen.
+The man behind the bar was yet another giant, but only in the vertical direction.
+Rail thin, somewhat like Bastian, except he had a paunch around the belly.
+Years ago Percy had had a friend who would have described him as 'a skinny-fat guy.'
 He was grizzled about the face, like a piece of meat that hadn't been cleaned properly before being laid down in the frying pan.
 He was missing an eye which he didn't bother to cover with a patch, and wearing a stained leather apron.
-"What cha need there lady?"
-He asked Percy.
+"What cha need there lady?" he asked Percy.

 "Give me a house drink."
-She took one of her heavy new coins from the leather satchel Miss Mai had given her and laid it down on the wood of the bar.
+She took one of her new coins from the heavy leather satchel Miss Mai had given her and laid it down on the wood of the bar.

 As the bartender set up a glass and was leaning to pour it Percy continued the conversation despite the fact that the bartender did not particularly look like he would want to.
 "Actually, I'm looking to hire some crew.
-I have a boat, and we're short a few fucking people.
-Thought you might be able to steer me in the right direction to where the fucking hiring is done around here."
+I have a boat, and we're short a few people.
+Thought you might be able to steer me in the right direction to where the hiring is done around here."

 "Most of the steering I do it towards the bottles," said the bartender.
-"You want crew you're better off down on the fuckin' dock.
+"You want crew you're better off down on the dock.
 Usually there's some fuckin' greenies hanging around, going boat to boat and just askin' for work even.
-Useless fuckers, skills wise, but always seemingly around."
+Useless fuckers, skills wise, but always seemingly present."
 He thought for a few seconds while he finished off the pour.
 "On the second hand, a lot of big boats have come through in the last week or so.
 It's possible they've hired up all the greenies. _Big_ fuckin' boats.
 200 meters and more."

 "Yeah, that kind of boat is always hiring.
 Shit, that doesn't sound good.
-I'm a little fuckin' desperate."
+I'm a little desperate."

 The bartender squinted up the side of his face where his eye would have been considering for a few seconds.
 "Hrmm.
 Well, if yer fuckin' desperate...
 Bartendin' is my side-gig.
 My main business, and much more profitable I might add, is pimpin'."